tiiuae/ci-public/pullrequests/PRBuilder.md

 <br>
 2) Set needed Hydra and PR tool env variables (see example setenv.sh and tool code for explanations)
 <br>
-3) Create tokenfile to include your access token to repo for PR detections
+3) (Optional) Create tokenfile to include your access token to repo for PR detections
 <br>
 4) Start (one off run) poller execution: python3 PollPr.py (use docker host , tools repo checkout in the host)
 <br>